-- 1. Our common welfare should come first, personal recovery depends upon G.A.
-Unity. - 2.
-Our leaders are but trusted servants, they do not govern. - 3.
-The only requirements for G.A. membership is a desire to stop gambling. - 4.
-Each group shall be self-governing except in matters affecting other groups or G.A. as a whole. - 5.
-G.A. has but one primary purpose to carry the message to the compulsive gambler who still suffers. - 6.
-G.A. should never endorse, finance, or lend the G.A. name to any related facility or outside enterprise, lest problems of money, property and prestige divert us from our primary purpose. - 7.
-Every G.A. group ought to be self-supporting, declining outside contributions. - 8.
-G.A. should remain forever non-professional, but our service centres may employ special workers. - 9.
-G.A. as such ought never to be organised, but we may create service boards or committees directly responsible to those they serve. - 10.
-G.A. has no opinion on outside issues, hence the G.A. name ought never be drawn into public controversy. - 11.
-Our public relations policy is based on attraction rather than promotion, we must always maintain personal anonymity at the level of press, radio, films and television. - 12.
-Anonymity is the spiritual foundation of the G.A. programme, ever reminding us to place principles before personalities.
+- 1. Our common welfare should come first; personal recovery depends upon group unity. - 2.
+Our leaders are but trusted servants; they do not govern. - 3.
+The only requirement for GA membership is a desire to stop gambling. - 4.
+Each group should be self-governing except in matters affecting other groups or GA as a whole. - 5.
+GA has but one primary purpose to carry its message to the compulsive gambler who still suffers. - 6.
+GA should never endorse, finance or lend the GA name to any related facility or outside enterprise, lest problems of money, property and prestige divert us from our primary purpose. - 7.
+Every GA Group ought to be fully self-supporting, declining outside contributions. - 8.
+GA should remain forever non-professional, but our service centres may employ special workers. - GA as such ought never be organised, but we may create service boards or committees directly responsible to those they serve. - GA has no opinion on outside issues; hence the Gamblers Anonymous name ought never be drawn into public controversy. - 11.
+Our public relations policy is based on attraction rather than promotion, we need always maintain personal anonymity at the level of press, radio, films and television. - 12.
+Anonymity is the spiritual foundation of the GA Recovery Programme, ever reminding us to place principles before personalities.